 - A female employee employed under a continuous contract of employment (e.g. she has been employed for four or more weeks and has worked at least 18 hours in each week) immediately before the expected date of her commencement of maternity leave (ML), is entitled to take maternity leave in accordance with the EO or as provided by the terms agreed with by the employer – whichever is more favorable.

-- Effective from December 11, 2020, the Amendment Ordinance increased ML under the Employment Ordinance (EO) (Cap.
-57) by four weeks, which should be taken by the employee continuously after the 10 weeks’ ML, if she is entitled to the leave.
-Employers, after payment of 14 weeks’ ML Pay on the normal pay day, may apply for reimbursement of the 11th to 14th weeks’ ML Pay payable and paid under EO.
-This is subject to a cap of $80,000 per employee.
+The statutory maternity leave for employees under the EO is 14 weeks.
+Employers, after payment of 14 weeks’ ML Pay on the normal payday, may apply for reimbursement of the 11th to 14th weeks’ ML Pay payable and paid under EO, subject to a cap of $80,000 per employee.

 - To qualify for paid ML, the employee must fulfill all of the following:

 - be employed for a period of at least 40 weeks immediately before the expected date of commencement of ML.

 - give the required notice